 Finding the right frame size is the first step.
 If your frame is too small or too big it will make it virtually impossible to fine tune to fit you perfectly.
 Moving the seat position, adjusting the handlebars and changing the stem length are all easy adjustments to make but if the frame size is incorrect these are band-aid solutions.

 Bike frames are commonly measured in centimeters representing the length of the seat tube.
-A description on the frame size based on this measurement is then allocated, for example a 51cm frame is considered a 'small'.
+A description on the frame size based on this measurement is then allocated, for example, a 51cm frame is considered a 'small'.

 - Each manufacturer will have different sizes and frame descriptions so a small for one brand may be a medium in another brand.
-Similarly different bike models from the same manufacturer may be different effective sizes with shared descriptions.
+Similarly, different bike models from the same manufacturer may be different effective sizes with shared descriptions.
 For example, a 54cm lightweight bike and a 56cm aero bike might both be a medium.
 It's always best to check with the specific manufacturer and bike model to confirm.
 If cross comparing between brands or models, the most consistent measurement to use is the 'effective top tube length'.

 Stack and reach are another two key measures worth knowing.
 The stack relates to the height of the bike measured vertically from the bottom bracket to the top of the head tube.
 The reach relates to the length of the bike measured horizontally from the bottom bracket to the head tube.
-If you know these two values you'll always be able to find the appropriate sized bike regardless of manufacturer or frame description.
+If you know these two values you'll always be able to find the appropriately sized bike regardless of manufacturer or frame description.

 For more on geometry and how it affects a bike, check out our guide to geometry charts and what they mean.

 Do some research